 You can name the fields as you wish since they are going to be mapped during the importation process, but there are three mandatory fields:

 - Test Case Identifier – this is the field used to identify which lines belongs to which test case.
-In the example bellow, it is the TCID column.
+In the example below, it is the TCID column.

-- Summary – this field is mandatory since JIRA doesn’t allow to create an issue without a summary.
-In the example bellow, it is the Test Summary column.
+- Summary – this field is mandatory since Jira doesn’t allow you to create an issue without a summary.
+In the example below, it is the Test Summary column.

-- Step – this field is going to be mapped as the Step field of a Manual Test Step.
-In the example bellow, it is the Step column.
+- Step – this field is mapped as the Step field of a Manual Test Step.
+In the example below, it is the Step column.

-And here is how the CSV file looks like once the test cases above are exported to CSV
+This is how the CSV file looks like once the test cases above are exported:

 CSV column separator

-If you choose the “,” (comma) as the CSV columns separator, you must quote any field that contains commas.
+If you choose the “,” (comma) as the CSV column separator, then you must use quotation marks around any field that contains commas.

 Fields with line breaks

-If you need to use new lines within a field, like in the issue description for example, you need to quote the field.
+If you need to use new lines within a field, for example, in the issue description, then you need to quote the field.

 Importing Test Cases

-For demonstration purpose, the CSV example file from the previous section is used.
+For demonstration purposes, the CSV example file from the previous section is used.

-To complete the importation process, follow the examples bellow.
+To complete the importation process, follow the steps below.

-Then the basic settings for the importation process must be provided.
+Provide the basic settings for the importation process.

-- The CSV Delimiter field is where you provide the column delimiter used in your CSV source file.
+- The CSV Delimiter field is the column delimiter used in your CSV source file.

-- The File Encoding field is where you provide the encoding used in your CSV source file.
-Make sure that you provide the right encoding.
+- The File Encoding field is the encoding used in your CSV source file.

-- Optionally you can use settings from a previous importation.
+- Optionally, you can use the settings from a previous importation.

-Next you need to map the fields from your CSV to JIRA and Xray fields
+Map the fields from your CSV to Jira and Xray fields

 It is mandatory to map at least three fields:

-- Test Case Identifier (located under Manual Test Step fields ).
-In this example this field is mapped with the TCID column from the CSV file.
+- Test Case Identifier (located under Manual Test Step fields).
+In this example, this field is mapped to the TCID column from the CSV file.

-- Summary (Located under JIRA fields ) In this example this field is mapped with the Test Summary column from the CSV file.
+- Summary (Located under Jira fields) In this example, this field is mapped to the Test Summary column from the CSV file.

-- Step (located under Manual Test Step fields ) In this example this field is mapped with the Step column from the CSV file.
+- Step (located under Manual Test Step fields) In this example this field is mapped to the Step column from the CSV file.

-The fields that aren't mapped will not be imported within the test case.
+The fields that are not mapped will not be imported to the test case.